This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You have red streaks on your skin coming from your wound.

-When should I contact my healthcare provider or hand specialist?
+When should I call my doctor or hand specialist?

 - You have new numbness or tingling.